xmeshlab/xonefi/README.md

 ## Finalizing XOneFi Setup

 To finalize XOneFi setup, please select the blockchain network that you would like to use.
-Before using Mainnet, we recommend getting accustomed to the system using one of the testnets, such as Ropsten.
-Then provide the Infura API, which you can obtain by creating a free account at [https://infura.io]().
+Before using Mainnet, we recommend getting accustomed to the system using one of the testnets, such as Goerli.
+Then please provide the Infura API, which you can obtain by creating a free account at [https://infura.io]().
 Finally, choose the WiFi interface (wireless device) for XOneFi.

 <p align="center">
 <img width="460" src="/documentation/img/onefi5.png">